reinhart1010/nix/docs/en/common/cron.md

 ---
 # cron

-`cron` is a system scheduler for running jobs or tasks unattended.
+A system scheduler for running jobs or tasks unattended.
 The command to submit, edit or delete entries to `cron` is called `crontab`.

-- View documentation for the original command:
+- View documentation for managing `cron` entries:

 `tldr crontab`